ProjectRecommend/docs/design-docs/final/SRS_final.md

 ## 1.4 Product Scope <a name="introduction-product-scope"></a>

 - Offline Music Recommendation is an area of application development that is yet to be fully explored as there has not been enough attempts to develop a software to fulfil this need.
-Browsing over the internet one may get enough music recommenders online but that is really catch here, they are mostly **_online_**.
+Browsing over the internet one may get enough music recommenders online but that is the real catch here, they are mostly **_online_**.
 Here our development team is trying to build an **_offline_** music recommender application to fulfil users need of getting music suggestions based on their already present music collection.

 - Offline Music recommendation will involve recommendation of familiar tracks and familiar genres of music available both on the internet and from offline library

 - Name of the project is "Project Recommend".
 It is a Desktop App.
-- Plays music and provides suggestions based on track which user is listening to from both offline library which is available in user's machine as well as on internet.
+- It plays music and provides suggestions based on track which user is listening to from both offline library which is available in user's machine as well as on internet.

-##### Advantages:
+##### Advantages
-- it provides suggestions from local music library.
+- It provides suggestions from local music library.
 - Works with slower internet connection because it needs less bandwidth for providing recommendations.
 - It uses [MusicBrainz][musicbrainz-website] database for getting metadata of all the music present in user's local library and recommend tracks.
-- Most of the Music services are either paid, and require high bandwidth internet connection.
 - it is not platform or service specific
 - it is not bounded with any music provider services so it is suggestions are not limited to particular service
 - There are no specific audience for this software.
 Anyone can install it and use it.